Zafarul Islam Khan: Career

 In the 1970s he worked with the Libyan Foreign Ministry as translator-editor.
 In the 1980s he was with the London-based The Muslim Institute, running their MuslimMedia newsservice and other publications.
 The Muslim Institute went on to form the Muslim Parliament, an informal body of leading British Muslims.
 He is the author or translator of over 50 books in Arabic, English and Urdu including "Hijrah in Islam" (Delhi, 1996) and Palestine Documents (New Delhi 1998).
 He has contributed eight articles to the Encyclopaedia of Islam (Leiden) on Indo-Muslim themes.
 He is a regular commentator on Islamic and South Asian issues on radio and TV channels, including Al Jazeera and BBC Arabic and his writings appear in Arabic newspapers and magazines.
 In 2000, Khan started Milli Gazette, an English language fortnightly compact newspaper.

 In December 2007, he was elected for a two-year term (2008–2009) as President of the All India Muslim Majlis-e-Mushawarat, the umbrella body of Muslim organisations in India.
 He has also been elected as the President of AIMMM for 2012 and re-elected for a further two-year term (2014-2015).
 In an interview to rediff.com he claimed there is "no tangible proof of Muslims' involvement in terrorism" in India.

 In July 2017, he was appointed as Chairman for a three-year term of Delhi Minorities Commission, a quasi-judicial body to take care of the welfare and interests of the designated minorities in the Indian capital region.
 As chairman, Khan formed a fact-finding committee to report and suggest recommendations to Delhi Government about the 2020 Delhi riots.

-In October 2023, he published The Glorious Quran, an English translation of Quran, the holy book of Muslims.
+In October 2023, he published an English translation of the Muslims' Holy Book the Quran: The Glorious Quran.